Battle of Weihaiwei: Background

 Following its victory at the Battle of Lushunkou on 21 November 1894, the next strategic objective of the Japanese campaign was to neutralize the Qing naval base at Weihaiwai on Shandong Peninsula.
 This would give Japan total control over the entrance to the Bay of Bohai, and the seaward approaches to Beijing.
 It would also eliminate any possible threat to Japanese supply lines by the remnants of the Beiyang Fleet.

 The Qing naval base at Weihaiwei had been designed with the assistance of German military advisors, and was regarded by western observers as superior to Hong Kong.
 Captain William M. Lang, a British military advisor seconded to the Beiyang Fleet, had boasted that the base was impregnable as late as autumn 1894, and had scoffed at rumors that the Japanese were planning to attack it.
 The defenses consisted of a series of twelve land fortifications overlooking the entrances to the harbor, equipped with Krupp and Armstrong cannons, as well as two fortified islands in the bay.
 The entrances to the harbor were closed off by booms to prevent attacks from outside, and the remaining ships of the Beiyang Fleet were anchored inside.
 These included some 17 warships, led by the battleship Dingyuan, protected cruisers Jingyuen and Pingyuan, and 13 torpedo boats.

 Chinese Fortifications

 In peacetime, these forts had a garrison of 3,700 troops.
 With reinforcements and the addition of the naval personnel, the strength of the Chinese forces at the port grew to 10,600 and within 100km of Weihaiwei there were an additional 11,000-12,000 soldiers.
-An additional 4,000 men had been dispatched from Tianjin on the 4th of January but had not arrived before the attack.
+An additional 4,000 men had been dispatched from Tianjin on 4 January but had not arrived before the attack.
 However, the Chinese soldiers performed poorly and Ding Ruchang's sailors were the only formation he trusted.

-At Dengzhou (apart of modern Penglai), the target of a Japanese diversionary attack there was 4 210mm guns and 6 150mm Krupp guns.
+At Dengzhou (a part of modern Penglai), the target of a Japanese diversionary attack there were 4 210mm guns and 6 150mm Krupp guns.